SpencerWhitehead7/not-yelp/README.md

-# Rowan Restaurant Finder
+# Not-Yelp

 ## Build and Run Directions

-Go to https://rowan-restaurant-finder.herokuapp.com/ and use app
+Go to https://sw7-not-yelp.herokuapp.com/ and use app

 OR: